 The White Rose Maths curriculum is a cumulative curriculum so that once a topic is covered, it is met many times again in other contexts.
 Our aim in Mathematics is that each child leaves Clough and Risegate Community Primary with the skills to meet the demands of everyday life in the modern world.
 We want all children to use and apply their mathematical skills confidently, use mathematical language effectively and to be fluent mathematical thinkers.
 We want children to enjoy being mathematicians.

 Our aim in Science is to give children practical experiences of scientific processes by allowing them to experiment and find solutions to questions about the world in which they live.
 We encourage children to understand the relevance of Science to their present lives and how discoveries made today may impact on their futures.
 Children develop scientific knowledge and conceptual understanding of the natural world, materials and physical processes.
 We want children to experience the wonder of the scientific world and to be excited by what they discover for themselves.
-We teach Science primarily through Pearson's Science Bug scheme, however, take opportunities to make as many links as possible to other areas of the curriculum.
+We teach Science primarily through Pearson's Science Bug scheme, however, we take opportunities to make as many links as possible in our other areas of the curriculum.

 Unfortunately not the ones with chocolate chips.